zi-w/zi-w.github.io/_pages/home.md

 ### My Favorite Life Achievements
 - [Sep 2017] [I got married to the most wonderful guy in the world!](http://zwyls.com/)
 - [May 2017] I successfully argued back about $5000 tax mispayment to the IRS, with advice from my law school friend, self-education on the tax laws and treaties, and patience to the long calls to the IRS.
+- [Feb 2017] I successfully finished two papers submitted to ICML 17 with collaborators.
+It was quite a lot of work but at the same time gratifying.
+- [Apr 2016] I did my first long oral presentation (20 min) at a machine learning conference, AISTATS 16, at a beautiful town in Spain called Cádiz.
+I went on a trip to Barcelona and Madrid afterwards with a friend and we enjoyed a lot of great sangria and all kinds of paella.
 - [Feb 2014] I successfully got my first paid job at USC working with [Prof. Fei Sha](http://www-bcf.usc.edu/~feisha/), after an exchange program at USC in the summer of 2013.
 - [Dec 2013] I went to my first machine learning conference, NIPS'13 (now NeurIPS), to present a collaborated project supervised by [Prof. Jun Zhu](http://ml.cs.tsinghua.edu.cn/~jun/) at Tsinghua University.
 I also rented a car and went on a road trip to Las Vegas and Los Angeles afterwards with my friend.
 Good old days.